Whether you are sending your daughter away to camp for the first time or the 12th time, you will have questions.

 Our food service staff at resident camp prepares a variety of pleasing and nutritious meals appropriate for children.
 Camp food isn't what it used to be!
-Our camps serve plenty of fresh fruits, vegetables, meats, eggs and breads.
+Our camps serve plenty of fresh fruits, vegetables, meats, eggs, and breads.
 Snacks are provided in the afternoons.
-Campers bring their own lunch to day camp and receive snacks in the afternoon.
+Campers bring their own lunch to day camp.

 Can special diets be accommodated?

-We do offer a vegetarian alternative at each meal.
-If you have allergies, dietary needs or requirements based on religious or philosophical beliefs, we should discuss this as we may or may not be able to meet your requirements.
-Contact Janet DePetrillo with the Outdoor Program to clarify what can be provided at camp.
+Resident Camp: We do offer a vegetarian alternative at each meal.
+For girls wh ohave allergies, dietary needs or requirements based on religious or philosophical beliefs, we should discuss this as we may or may not be able to meet your requirements.
+Contact Janet DePetrillo, camp manager, to clarify what can be provided at camp.